faunalia/qgisworkshop_org/docs/source/workshop/qt.rst

 What it is
 ----------

-Qt (pronounced:\  *cute* \) is an open-source application framework (a set of tools) developed by Nokia for building graphical user interfaces (GUIs) and software.
+Qt (pronounced:\  *cute* \) is an open-source application framework (a set of tools) developed by Trolltech for building graphical user interfaces (GUIs) and software.
 You've probably worked with Qt designed software if you've touched these programs: Google Earth, Virtual Box, Skype, Autodesk or Android smartphones.
 QGIS is also built on Qt -- that's why we're here.

 The goal behind using an application framework like Qt is that it helps speed up the application development cycle.